Note: The following features will be rolled out gradually before May 25th to all accounts.

 Candidate Consent Status

-System will display the consent status of the candidate in Candidate Search screen.
-The status could have one of the following value.
+The system will display the consent status of the candidate in the Candidate Search screen.
+The status could have one of the following values.

 - Consent Expired